CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 ## Reading records from database
 Similarly, as in the previous workflow, the records are read from the same database using the same database connector controller `DBCPConnectionPool-MTSamples`.
-This time, the documents data are read from table `medical_reports_raw` and uch columns are being queried: `docid, sampleid, dct, binarydoc`, where the `binarydoc` column contains the binary data of the documents.
+This time, the documents data are read from table `medical_reports_raw` and such columns are being queried: `docid, sampleid, dct, binarydoc`, where the `binarydoc` column contains the binary data of the documents.
 However, this time we limit the database reader to fetch one row at once as configured in a single `QueryDatabaseTable` component (instead of two: `GenerateTableFetch` and `ExecuteSQLRecord`).
 This is in order to have a more granular control over possibly failed documents by Tika that can be directly inspected and to avoid out-of-memory exceptions when a bulk of large scanned documents would be fetched at once.